b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 * **Logging:** Deploying Promtail configured to capture logs via the configured Docker logging driver and forward them to Loki.
 * **Metrics:** Deploying cAdvisor and Node Exporter to gather infrastructure and container-specific resource utilization data (CPU, memory, container count) and expose it to Prometheus.12

 This lightweight strategy ensures that the essential visibility into the simulation layer (Agents and MCP Gateway) is prioritized.
 The primary goal is to prove the realism and scalability of the *generated traffic*, making the observability of the agent behavior more crucial than the deep introspection of the SUT itself.
-This centralized platform enables quick debugging and validation of the low MTBA metric, confirming that the Cerebras Llama 4 Scout is effectively mitigating cognitive latency and delivering realistic simulation speeds.
+This centralized platform enables quick debugging and validation of the low MTBA metric, confirming that the Cerebras llama3.1-8b is effectively mitigating cognitive latency and delivering realistic simulation speeds.

 ## **VII.
 Conclusion and Future Roadmap**